-More than 15 working days special leave with pay may be granted in a service year where the purpose for which the leave is granted is either jury service, disability resulting from war service, staff development, military training, emergency services or sporting events.
+More than 15 working days special leave with pay may be granted in a service year where the purpose for which the leave is granted is either family and domestic violence leave, jury service, disability resulting from war service, staff development, military training, First Nations Voice to Parliament, emergency services or sporting events.

-The specified maximum period for leave for that particular purpose is not, however, to be exceeded without specific approval by the Chief Executive, Department for Health and Ageing.
+The specified maximum period for leave for that particular purpose is not, however, to be exceeded without specific approval by the Chief Executive, Department for Health and Wellbeing.